Xyclade/MachineLearning/Readme.md

 ###Labeling ISPs based on their down/upload speed (K-NN using Smile in Scala)

-The goal of this section is to use the K-NN implementation from Smile in Scala to classify download/upload speed pairs as [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).
+The goal of this section is to use the K-Nearest Neighbours(K-NN) Algorithm to classify download/upload speed pairs as [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).
+The idea behind K-NN is that you classify unknown datapoints based on the classifications of that points surroundings.
+Thus given a set of points that are classified, you can classify the new point by looking at its K neighbours.

 To start this example I assume you created a new Scala project in your favourite IDE, added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.
 Finally you also downloaded the [example data](./Example%20Data/KNN_Example_1.csv).